 4) Crime is Plummeting Across N. America, Despite Recession

 From Oregon to Vermont, states across the country are tallying lower crime rates over the past few years, but even in 2009, amidst economic downturn, cities like Los Angeles, Dallas and New York have seen a dramatic reduction in violent crime.
 Even Chicago and Detroit are seeing murder rates dropping and property crime decreasing, mystifying sociologists and criminologists.
-(Good News Network)
+READ more on GNN.

 3) Worldwide Hopes Soar as First African-American President Inaugurated